Titia Brongersma

 Titia Brongersma (Dokkum, Friesland, 1650 – Groningen, 1700) was a Frisian poet of the late 17th century.
 Her book, De bron-swaan, was published in 1686 and is virtually the only trace of her literary activity.
 She also gained prominence for excavating a dolmen at Borger, Netherlands in 1685.

 Brongersma became widely known for her excavation of the dolmen in Borger in Drenthe.
 She heard about the dolmen (these are called hunebed in Dutch, plural hunebedden) when she visited Jan Laurens Lenting(h), the schout of Borger, around Pentecost 1685.
 In July she had one of the hunebedden excavated; to everyone's surprise the dolmen was a grave site, rather than just a heap of rocks created by giants.
 She wrote a poem on the topic, "Ode on the hunebed".

+Biography

+Titia Brongersma was the daughter of Bronger Wijtses, surgeon, and Aeltien Koertsdatter.
+As far as is known, she remained unmarried all her life.

+She came from a wealthy family with relatives in the upper circles of Leeuwarden, such as Julius Brongersma, a lawyer, and Hillebrandt Brongersma, a mayor.

+Hunebed Research

+Titia Brongersma also became known for her research into dolmens.
+The reason was a visit to Jan Laurens Lenting(h), "schulte" of Borger in Drenthe at Pentecost 1685.
+In June of that year she had a large dolmen excavated in Borger.
+It was the first (recorded) field investigation of a Dutch dolmen.

+She found many pebbles laid side by side.
+Underneath she found many round pots with a brown-blue or dark red color.
+Some had two and some had four ears.
+These pots shattered, revealing dead bones and ashes.

+To her surprise, it turned out to be an old cemetery and not a pile of stones "piled by giants".
+It inspired her to write her poem Loflied op 't dolmen.